mjopenglsdl/small3d/README.md

 With Visual Studio, open *gtest.sln*, build it, and then copy all the .dll and .lib files from the *Debug* or *Release* directory to *small3d/deps/lib*.
 Finally, copy the *gtest* directory from *include* to *small3d/deps/include*.

+#### Build and set up OGG and Vorbis
+Unzip the OGG archive.
+Open the solution libogg_dynamic.sln in *win32/VS2010*, upgrading it to your Visual Studio version if necessary, and build it.
+Then, copy the .dll and .lib files from there to *small3d/deps/lib* and the *ogg* directory from *include* to *deps/include*.

+Unzip the Vorbis archive.
+Open the solution vorbis_dynamic.sln in *win32/VS2010*, upgrading it to your Visual Studio version if necessary.
+For each of the projects in the solution, add the *include* directory from the OGG archive in *Properties > VC++ Directories > Include Directories* and the *wind32/VS2010/Win32/Debug* directory from the OGG archive in *Properties > VC++ Directories > Library Directories*.
+Build the entire solution.
+Then, copy the *vorbis* directory from *include* to *deps/include* and all the .lib and .dll files from *wind32/VS2010/Win32/Debug* to *deps/lib*.

+#### Build and set up Portaudio
+Unzip the Portaudio archive.
+Delete the *portaudio/src/hostapi/asio* directory.
+Also, around line 54 of the CMakeLists.txt file, you will find the following code:

+    IF(ASIOSDK_FOUND)
+    OPTION(PA_USE_ASIO "Enable support for ASIO" ON)
+    ELSE(ASIOSDK_FOUND)
+    OPTION(PA_USE_ASIO "Enable support for ASIO" OFF)
+    ENDIF(ASIOSDK_FOUND)

+In the second line, replace "ON" with "OFF".
+All of this is to save trouble by building Portaudio without ASIO support.

+Create a directory called *_build* inside the *portaudio* directory.
+Create the solution using cmake:

+    cd \_build
+    cmake ..

+Open the created solution, *portaudio.sln* with Visual Studio.
+Now you need to find where the file *ksguid.lib* is located inside your Windows SDK.
+The directory will probably look like *C:\Program Files (x86)\Microsoft SDKs\Windows\v7.1A\Lib*, depending on your SDK version.
+Note that we need the directory that contains the 32-bit version of the library.
+Once you know the directory, open the *portaudio* project properties from within the *portaudio.sln* solution in Visual studio and add the directory to *VC++ Directories > Library Directories*.
+Build the solution.
+Then, copy the .lib and .dll files from *\_build/Debug* to *deps/lib* and the .h files from *portaudio/include* to *deps/include*.

 #### Set up the rest of the libraries
 Unzip the SDL2, SDL2_ttf, GLEW and GLM archives.
 For SDL2 and SDL2_ttf, copy the contents of their include directories to *small3d/deps/include* and all the .lib and .dll files from their *lib/x86* directories to *small3d/deps/lib*.
 For GLEW, copy the contents of *lib/Release/Win32* to *small3d/deps/lib* and the *GL* directory from include to *small3d/deps/include*.
 Also copy *bin/Release/Win32/glew32.dll* to *small3d/deps/lib*.
 Finally, for GLM, copy the *glm* directory from within the other *glm* directory to *small3d/deps/include* (there are no binaries/libraries).